ValeriiKoniushenko/valeriikoniushenko/README.md

 # Hi there 👋

 More than five years of broad experience.
 More than two years of experience in the financial industry.
 I am involved in testing, developing, and talking with customers about a product.
 I fixed bugs, resolved product conflicts, and just wrote readable code.
-Fallen in love with C++ - this language stole my heart!
+Fallen in love with C++ - this language has stolen my heart!

 <p align="center">
 <picture>